vega-studio/deltav/docs/API/Math/bounds.md

 **x: number**

-X position of bounds' top left corner
+X position of bounds' top left corner.

-Default value is 0
+Default value is 0.

 **y: number**

-Y position of bounds' to left corner
+Y position of bounds' to left corner.

-Default value is 0
+Default value is 0.

 **width: number**

 Width of bounds

-Default value is 0
+Default value is 0.

 **height: number**

 Height of bounds

-Default value is 0
+Default value is 0.

 **d:T**

-It specifies the data type associated with this shape
+It specifies the data type associated with this shape.

 ## Methods

 **get area()**

-Returns the area of bounds
+Returns the area of bounds.

 **get bottom()**

-Returns the bottom side of bounds
+Returns the bottom side of bounds.

 **get left()**

-Returns the left side of bounds
+Returns the left side of bounds.

 **get mid(): Vec2**

-Returns the center point of bounds
+Returns the center point of bounds.

 **get right()**

-Returns the right side of bounds
+Returns the right side of bounds.

 **get top()**

-Returns the top side of bounds
+Returns the top side of bounds.

 **get location(): Vec2**

-Returns top left position of the bounds
+Returns top left position of the bounds.

 **emptyBound<T>()**

-(static) Returns an empty Bounds object
+(static) Returns an empty Bounds object.

 **containsPoint(point: Vec2)**

-Checks to see if a point in within this bounds object
+Checks to see if a point in within this bounds object.

 **encapsulate(item: Bounds<any> | Vec2)**

-Grows this bounds object to cover the space of the provided bounds object or point
+Grows this bounds object to cover the space of the provided bounds object or point.

 **encapsulateAll(all: Bounds<any>[] | Vec2[])**